Epicure: Mapping the Culinary and Chemical Geometry of Food

 Opposed

-- The headline and framing overstate the result because the paper maps ingredients, not the full process of cooking.
+• The headline and framing are misleading because the work maps ingredients, not the full practice of cooking.